GoranKim0518/music_web_app/README.md

-This web app is motivated by ios ui.
+This web app is inspired by ios ui.